Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/marble.rst

+.. _bpy.types.MarbleTexture:

 ******
 Marble
 ******

+The marble texture is used to generate marble, fire, or noise with a structure.
+Bands are generated based on the sine, saw, or triangular formula and noise turbulence.

 .. figure:: /images/render_blender-render_textures_procedural_marble.png

    Marble Texture Panels.

-Often used for
-   Marble, Fire, Noise with a structure.
-Result(s)
-   Intensity value only.

-Bands are generated based on the sine, saw, or triangular formula and noise turbulence.

 Options